 Canned Food: Relatively Cheap

 My family has a limited supply of canned foods because we don’t eat out of cans much.
-That said, they are essential survival food that should be a part of any emergency pantry.
-Canned foods can provide nutrients that are hard to come by in a survival situation, such as fat, or meat protein, and fruits and vegetables out of season.
+They are essential survival food that should be a part of any emergency pantry.
+Canned foods can provide nutrients that are hard to come by in a survival situation, such as fat, meat-protein, and fruits and vegetables out of season.